-The Institute of Urologic Oncology – Integrated Cancer Program provides newly diagnosed urologic oncology patients the opportunity to meet with renowned cancer specialists at UCLA – in the fields of Urologic Surgical Oncology and Radiation Oncology - on the same day in the same clinic.
+The Institute of Urologic Oncology – Integrated Cancer Program provides newly diagnosed prostate cancer patients the opportunity to meet with renowned cancer specialists at UCLA – in the fields of Urologic Oncology and Radiation Oncology - on the same day in the same clinic.

 When you have prostate cancer surgery or prostate cancer radiation treatment the muscles that help you control your urine flow may be weakened.
-The good news is that there is a simple exercise called a Kegel (Key-gul) exercise, you can do to help strengthen your muscles.
-Pelvic floor >
+The good news is that there is a simple exercise called a Kegel exercise that you can do to help strengthen your muscles.

-Radical prostatectomy is a major surgical procedure and often patients with prostate cancer are in an age group with other medical problems.
-At UCLA, we have an excellent support structure to help patients before, during, and after your surgery.
+At UCLA, we have an excellent support structure to help patients before, during, and after your prostate cancer surgery.
 In addition to our surgical team, an internal medicine hospitalist service routinely follows all our prostate cancer patients following surgery and is available to see patients before surgery to get acquainted with some of our more complicated cases.
 We have well-trained nurses on the ward and intensive care unit, a pain service team headed by anesthesiologists, stoma nurses, social workers, physical therapists, and nutritionists.

 For more information about prostate cancer treatment in Los Angeles and to make an appointment with a UCLA prostate cancer specialist, call (310) 794-7700.